Your Personal AI Supercomputer

 Inference Support for Models up to 200 Billion Parameters

-DGX Spark gives developers the ability to run inference on some of the largest publicly available AI models using local hardware.
-With 128 GB of unified memory and support for FP4 with sparsity, the system can load and execute models up to 200 billion parameters.
+NVIDIA DGX Spark gives developers the ability to run inference on some of the largest publicly available AI models using local hardware.
+With 128 GB of coherent unified memory and support for FP4 with sparsity, the system can load and execute models up to 200 billion parameters.
 This includes models such as LLaMA 2, DeepSeek-V2, and Mistral, along with in-house foundation models built for private applications.

 Running inference locally allows teams to evaluate performance, measure latency, and test prompt behavior without needing to allocate external GPU instances.
 It also creates space for deeper experimentation, such as comparing quantization strategies or observing output variation across different fine-tuned weights.